-- complete all assessment tasks to the best of their ability - complete all in-class assessment tasks on the scheduled date and submit all out-of-class assessment tasks by the due date - maintain and retain all their marked assessments for each pair of units studied as these may be reviewed by the College or SCSA.
-This file may be stored by the class teacher or by the student, depending on the individual course requirements. - Year 12s should keep assessment work until the end of the calendar year.
-Year 11s until March of the year in which they are enrolled as 12's. - maintain a good record of attendance, conduct and progress. - initiate contact with teachers concerning absences from class, missed in-class assessments, requests for extensions and other issues relevant to assessments, prior to the assessment task's due date. - locate and view the Assessment Outline in SEQTA for each course. - complete unit work that is missed due to absences due to excursions, incursions, sporting events or other events. - avoid discussing the nature of the questions with students from the other classes until after all classes have completed the assessment task.
+- complete all assessment tasks to the best of their ability - complete all in-class assessment tasks on the scheduled date and submit all out-of-class assessment tasks by the due date - Year 12s should keep assessment work until the end of the calendar year.
+Year 11s until March of the year in which they are enrolled in year 12. - maintain a good record of attendance, conduct and progress. - initiate contact with teachers concerning absences from class, missed in-class assessments, requests for extensions and other issues relevant to assessments, prior to the assessment task's due date. - locate and view the Assessment Outline in SEQTA for each course. - complete unit work that is missed due to absences due to excursions, incursions, sporting events or other events. - avoid discussing the nature of the questions with students from the other classes until after all classes have completed the assessment task.
 Discussion of the questions will be treated as collusion and the students will be penalised.
 This is in the student's interest.
-(See Section 9 relating to security of assessments) - maintain assessment commitments for school-based courses when participating in offcampus work place learning and/or external training off the College campus.
+(See Section 9 relating to security of assessments) - maintain assessment commitments for school-based courses when participating in offcampus workplace learning and/or external training.